Recipes

 Remove from the oven and cool to room temperature.
 Place in freezer and freeze over night.
 Remove from cake pan, remove parchment from the torte and then top with the ganache.

-Heat the cream and chocolate in microwave on 50% for 2 minutes.
+For the ganache, heat the cream and chocolate in microwave on 50% for 2 minutes.
 Stir to combine.
 Repeat if necessary.
 Cool slightly before topping the torte.

-Terra Madre Day – 2011
+Terra Madre Day, December 2011

 Tomato Bredie

-(This recipe is from chef Intaba.
-Our Terra Madre version was made with generous donations of beef from Northwest Naturals, Aetherton Farm, also known as Flying A Limousin, and Gathering Together Farm, tomatoes from GTF, and potatoes from Denison Farm.)
+This recipe is from chef Intaba.
+Our Terra Madre version was made with generous donations of beef from Northwest Naturals, Aetherton Farm, also known as Flying A Limousin, and Gathering Together Farm, tomatoes from GTF, and potatoes from Denison Farm.

 2 T oil